Chart Color Schemes

 Health performance in Murgon is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Murgon faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Murgon faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Several health conditions affect both younger and older age groups.
-Private health cover is low at approximately 48% of Murgon's total population (around 1,121 people), compared to 52.5% in the rest of Queensland and a national average of 55.7%.
+Private health cover is low, at approximately 48% of Murgon's total population (~1,104 people), compared to Regional Qld's 52.5% and the national average of 55.7%.

-The most prevalent medical conditions are arthritis and mental health issues, affecting 11.0% and 9.9% of residents respectively.
-However, 56.7% of residents report being completely free from medical ailments, compared to 67.6% in the rest of Queensland.
-Working-age individuals face notable health challenges with high chronic condition rates.
-Murgon has a higher proportion of seniors aged 65 and over at 28.7% (675 people), compared to 20.4% in the rest of Queensland.
+The most prevalent medical conditions are arthritis (11.0%) and mental health issues (9.9%).
+Conversely, 56.7% of residents report no medical ailments, lower than Regional Qld's 67.6%.
+Working-age individuals face notable health challenges due to elevated chronic condition rates.
+Murgon has a higher proportion of seniors, with 29.4% aged 65 and over (682 people), compared to Regional Qld's 20.4%.
 Health outcomes among seniors present additional challenges, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health